 Garstang Musical Productions

 Garstang Musical Productions is friendly and lively amateur musical theatre group who perform a vast array of shows and concerts.
 We have been delighting our local community audiences for over 25 years and past productions have included Guys & Dolls, South Pacific, Me & My Girl and The King & I to name a few.

 We meet on a Thursday evening at 7.30pm at The Arts Centre and we warmly welcome new members - performers and helpers alike!
 For more information please contact 01995 601050 or email firstname.lastname@example.org.

 GARSTANG & DISTRICT LIONS CLUB

 A typical Lions Club usually consists of between 20 and 40 members, from all walks of life and backgrounds, united in a common aim to help those less fortunate than themselves.
-In Garstang, we meet every month to discuss community service, fundraising and social activities.
-New members are always welcome.
-For more information please see our newsletter, call David Lewis on 01995 605146 or click here to visit our website
+Garstang Lions Club raises funds for charitable use within the community and for international causes.
+The Club encourages friendship within the community, between members and also with fellow Lions Clubs.
+It is an organisation without boundaries.
+We meet monthly in the Royal Oak and new members are always welcome.
+For more information please call David Lewis on 01995 605146 or click here to visit our website.

 GARSTANG CANOE CLUB

 The Canoe Club caters for all ages and abilities and new members are always welcome.
 We are able to supply canoes and paddles and run various courses.
 For more information please contact Michael Graham on 01524 63118.